ugate/sqler/jsdocp/tutorial/1-manual.md

 #### 🍽️ Prepared Statements <sub id="ps"></sub>
 [Prepared statements](https://en.wikipedia.org/wiki/Prepared_statement) __may__ optimize SQL execution when invoking the same SQL script multiple times.
 When bind parameters are used, different values can also be passed into the [prepared function](Manager.html#~PreparedFunction).

-In `sqler`, prepared statements are handled internally via a chosen [Dialect](Dialect.html) vendor implementation - only a [`prepareStatement = true` flag](Manager.html#~ExecOptions) needs to be set to indicate the underlying SQL script should be executed within a __dedicated connection__ from the pool.
-Once all of the SQL invokations are complete a call to `unprepare` from the [execution result](Manager.html#~ExecResults) will close the statement/connection.
+In `sqler`, prepared statements are handled internally via a chosen [Dialect](Dialect.html) vendor implementation.
+Only the [`prepareStatement = true` flag](Manager.html#~ExecOptions) needs to be set to indicate the underlying SQL script should be executed within a __dedicated request and/or connection__ from the pool.
+Once all of the SQL invokations are complete a call to `unprepare` from the [execution result](Manager.html#~ExecResults) will ensure the statement/connection is closed.

 Lets consider the following examples: